GSMcNamara/Wordpress-Counterespionage-Firewall/counterespionage-firewall/readme.txt

 Using Intent Indicators, CEF can detect and protect earlier than an Indicators of Compromise (IoCs) or IP blacklist-based solution.
 Our goal is to help you increase performance, reduce fraud, thwart attacks, and serve your real customers.

-So far CEF for WordPress can detect and block:
+So far CEF for WordPress can:
+* Fake out WPScan and bots by hiding your real usernames, instead supplying them with fake ones they will never be able to log in with.

+...and detect and block:
 * Tor browser, with minor delay
 * Chrome Incognito, with minor delay, over HTTPS
 * Firefox Private Browsing, with minor delay